 Operation Encompass helps police and schools work together to provide emotional and practical help for children.
-Police will inform the 'key adult' within school if they have been called to an incident of domestic abuse, where there are children in the household before registration the next day.
+Police will inform the 'key adult' within our schools if they have been called to an incident of domestic abuse, where there are children in the household before registration the next day.

-All Key adults have undertaken appropriate training [Online Key Adult Training : Operation Encompass](#) The Key adult in our school is the Headteacher.
+All Key adults have undertaken appropriate training [Online Key Adult Training : Operation Encompass](#) The Key adult in our school is: Headteacher and DSL

-6. Exploitation (incl Child Sex Exploitation, Child Criminal Exploitation & County Lines)
+6. Exploitation (including Child Sex Exploitation, Child Criminal Exploitation & County Lines)